4scotty/4scotty_challenge/README.md

 ```
 Development environment variables are defined in _./webpack/env.development.js_ .

-Start the application in development environment:
+2. Start the application in development environment:

 ```
 npm run start:dev
 ```

-## Build and deployment (staging/production)
+3. Open a browser and go on _localhost:3036_

-The project is a frontend-only application.
+## Build and deployment

-In staging/production environment, static files are served by NGINX.
+In production environment, static files are served by NGINX.
 The NGINX configuration is available in _./nginx/configuration_.

-NB: Server side code is used to provide a development environment.
+NB: Server side code is only used to provide a development environment.

 ### Project building

 Build static files using following commands:

 ```
-LOCALE=[LOCALE] ENV=[ENV] npm run build
+npm run build
 ```

 _[ENV]_     = _'production'_ or _'staging'_